defl/domoticz-docker/README.md

 http://<host ip>:9000
 ```

-The port is 9000 by default.
-This deviates from the standard.
-You can use the -p argument to put it on a different folder.
+The port is 9000 by default, this deviates from the standard.
+You can use the -p argument to put it on a different port.